-Balance Sheet Data:

-Cash and cash equivalents \$268,530 \$226,466
+Cash and cash equivalents \$136,196 \$310,877

-Restricted investments (including current and
+Restricted investments (including current and long

-long term) 38,010 38,010

-Working capital(11) 268,185 221,837
+term) 50,623 50,623

+Working capital(10) 107,193 281,874

-Total assets 842,794 936,764
+Total assets 673 , 963 856,144

-Long-term obligations (including current
+Long-term obligations (including current portion) 420,174 602,355

-portion) 601 , 709 651 , 768

-Stockholders' equity 95,069 95 , 069
+Stockholders' equity 114,917 114,917

-- (1) Gives pro forma effect to: (i) our merger with TresCom, and (ii) the Telegroup acquisition, all as if they had occurred on January 1, 1998.
-Also gives pro forma effect to: (iii) the sale of \$150 million of senior notes in May 1998, (iv) the sale of \$200 million of unregistered notes in January 1999 and the exchange offer contemplated hereby, and (v) the issuance of an additional \$45.5 million of senior notes in June 1999 pursuant to the January 1999 indenture in connection with the Telegroup acquisition, in each case less discounts, commissions and estimated expenses of such offerings payable by us, all as if they had occurred on January 1, 1998. - (2) Gives pro forma effect to the Telegroup acquisition as if it had occurred on January 1, 1999.
-Also gives pro forma effect to: (i) the sale of \$200 million of unregistered notes in January 1999 and the exchange offer contemplated hereby, and (ii) the issuance of an additional \$45.5 million of senior notes in June 1999 pursuant to the January 1999 indenture in connection with the Telegroup acquisition, in each case less discounts, commissions and estimated expenses of such offerings payable by us, all as if they had occurred on January 1, 1999. - (3) Net revenue is after provision for bad debt. - (4) Pro forma interest expense for the year ended December 31, 1998 includes interest expense on the May 1998 senior notes, the \$200 million of unregistered notes and the exchange offer contemplated hereby, the \$45.5 million of senior notes issued in connection with the Telegroup acquisition, and amortization of deferred financing costs.
-Pro forma interest expense for the three months ended March 31, 1999 includes amortization of deferred financing costs, and includes interest expense on all of the foregoing other than the May 1998 senior notes. - (5) Consists primarily of net revenue from operations in the United States for all periods prior to 1997.
-Net revenue for periods ended subsequent to the year ended December 31, 1996 reflects our commencement of operations in Canada in April 1997. - (6) Consists solely of net revenue from operations in Australia for the year ended December 31, 1996.
-Net revenue for periods ended subsequent to the year ended December 31, 1996 reflects our commencement of operations in Japan in October 1997. - (7) Consists solely of net revenue from operations in the United Kingdom for all periods prior to 1998.
-Net revenue for periods ended subsequent to the year ended December 31, 1997 reflects our commencement of operations in Germany in August 1998. - (8) As used herein, "EBITDA" is defined as income (loss) from operations plus depreciation and amortization expense.
+- (1) Gives pro forma effect to our merger with TresCom, the sale of the \$150 million of senior notes in May 1998, the sale of the unregistered notes and the Exchange Offer, in each case less discounts, commissions and estimated expenses of such offerings payable by us and the repayment of the TresCom credit facility in January 1999, all as if they had occurred on January 1, 1998. - (2) Net revenue is after provision for bad debt. - (3) Pro forma interest expense for the year ended December 31, 1998 includes interest expense on the May 1998 senior notes and both the unregistered notes and the new notes, and amortization of deferred financing costs. - (4) Consists primarily of net revenue from operations in the United States for all periods prior to 1997.
+Net revenue for the year ended December 31, 1997 reflects our commencement of operations in Canada in April 1997. - (5) Consists solely of net revenue from operations in Australia for the year ended December 31, 1996.
+Net revenue for the year ended December 31, 1997 reflects our commencement of operations in Japan in October 1997. - (6) Consists solely of net revenue from operations in the United Kingdom for all periods prior to 1998.
+Net revenue for the year ended December 31, 1998 reflects our commencement of operations in Germany in August 1998. - (7) As used herein, "EBITDA" is defined as income (loss) from operations plus depreciation and amortization expense.
 While EBITDA should not be construed as a substitute for operating income or a better measure of liquidity than cash flow from operating activities, which are determined in accordance with generally accepted accounting principles, it is included to provide additional information regarding our ability to meet our future debt service, capital expenditures and working capital requirements.
-EBITDA is not necessarily a measure of our ability to fund our cash needs and is not necessarily comparable to similarly titled measures of other companies. - (9) Capital expenditures excludes assets acquired in business combinations and under terms of capital leases. - (10) Gives effect to the Telegroup acquisition, including the issuance of \$45.5 million of senior notes and a \$4.6 million short-term promissory note in June 1999, and the payment of \$43.9 million in cash, all in connection with the Telegroup acquisition, as if they had occurred on March 31, 1999.

-(11) Consists of total current assets minus total current liabilities.
+EBITDA is not necessarily a measure of our ability to fund our cash needs and is not necessarily comparable to similarly titled measures of other companies. - (8) Capital expenditures excludes assets acquired in business combinations and under terms of capital leases. - (9) Gives effect to the sale of the unregistered notes and the exchange offer, less discounts, commissions and estimated expenses of the offering payable by us and the application of the net proceeds, and the repayment of the TresCom credit facility in January 1999, as if they had occurred on December 31, 1998. - (10) Consists of total current assets minus total current liabilities.